 Life insurance, pensions and civil status in Ireland

 Your life insurance or pension policy in Ireland may provide for a lump sum, or pension to be paid to a specified person on your death or retirement.
 In this case, you may be able to nominate your cohabiting partner as the beneficiary.
-However, many policies specify that only a spouse may benefit i.e. your husband or wife.
-A pension scheme that provides a benefit for a spouse is deemed to provide a benefit for a civil partner.
+However, many policies specify that only a spouse or civil partner may benefit.

 Insurance Ireland is the representative body for insurance companies in